Alveda King is 68 years old but tells everyone she is 69.

 Atlanta radio host Robert Patillo, a civil rights activist, said African Americans who have allied themselves with the president come in three categories:

 The “far fringe, where you find your Diamond and Silk and Candace Owens,” Patillo said.
 “They are the minstrel shows and entertainers with no policy agenda and no doctrine.
 They just want to go viral.”

-Opposite of that is the space occupied by the likes of U.S. Senator Tim Scott and Housing and Urban Development Secretary Ben Carson, moderates “who have distinct policy positions, but understand that being on Trump’s good side helps their goals.”
+Opposite of that is the space occupied by the likes of U.S. Sen. Tim Scott, R-S.C., and Housing and Urban Development Secretary Ben Carson, moderates “who have distinct policy positions, but understand that being on Trump’s good side helps their goals.”